 The armature, which is made up of wrapped wire coils, acts as a two-pole electromagnet in a brushed DC motor.
 The commutator, a mechanical rotary switch, reverses the directionality of the current twice every cycle.
 As a result, the electromagnet’s poles pull and push against the permanent magnets along the exterior of the motor, allowing electricity to flow more freely through the armature.
 As the commutator’s poles cross the permanent magnets’ poles, the armature’s electromagnet’s polarity is reversed.

-A brushless motor, on the other hand, has a permanent magnet as its rotor.
+On the other hand, a brushless motor has a permanent magnet as its rotor.
 It also employs three stages of driving coils as well as a unique sensor that monitors rotor position.
 The sensor delivers reference signals to the controller as it tracks the rotor position.
 The coils are then activated in a systematic manner by the controller, one phase after the other.

 Benefits of a Brushed Motors DC